ucsd-dsc-arts/dsc160-midterm-group9/README.md

 ## Team Roles

-Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.
 - Sizhu Chen: scraped data (images and text) from two different website. (scrape-images-hayao/disney.ipynb)
 - Jou-Ying Lee: wrote Abstract, completed model fitting (modelling.ipynb), drafted the "Modelling" portion of "Results" and finished Technical Notes and Dependencies.
 - Yupei Zhou: completed visualization (visualization.ipynb) and drafted "Visualization" portion of "Results".